 - Use nothing larger than a 33-gallon trash can, or lease a 96-gallon mobile cart from Republic Services.
 All trash must be contained.
 Bags should be securely closed.

 - Limit your solid waste for any one pickup to six 33-gallon cans.

-- Tree limbs must be tied and bundled, and should not be more than 6 feet long.
+- Tree limbs must be tied and bundled, and should not be more than six feet long.

 - Heavy items can be put out on any scheduled pickup day.
-Limitations: Total weight cannot exceed 50 pounds and total length cannot exceed 6 feet.
+Limitations: Total weight cannot exceed 50 pounds and total length cannot exceed six feet.

 - Break down all cardboard boxes and tie them in bundles.
-The accepted dimensions for broken-down cardboard is 3 feet by 4 feet.
+The accepted dimensions for broken-down cardboard is three feet by four feet.